Walter Goodale Morrill

 From Colonel Chamberlain's after action report:: "Captain Morrill with his skirmishers (send out from my left flank), with some dozen or fifteen of the U.S. Sharpshooters who had put themselves under his (Morrill's) direction, fell upon the enemy as they were breaking, and by his demonstrations, as well as his well-directed fire, added much to the effect of the [bayonet] charge ... that cleared the front of nearly our entire brigade."

-Morrill led troops in many other battles, including at Appomattox, and became a prominent businessman in Pittsfield, Maine after the war.
+Morrill became a prominent businessman in Pittsfield, Maine after the war.